PacificBiosciences/paraphase/docs/HBA1_HBA2.md

 - **4.2 kb deletion or duplication**
   Results from recombination between the "A" boxes, leading to a deletion or duplication of HBA2.

+Note that Paraphase does not directly detect large structural variants (SVs) covering the entire HBA1/HBA2 region, such as the SEA deletion, because the breakpoints lie outside of the analysed regions.
+In WGS, these events can be inferred by comparing the read depth across the HBA1/HBA2 region with the coverage of the surrounding regions.
+This approach does not work for targeted sequencing due to the lack of information in surrounding regions.
+For targeted sequencing data, when Paraphase detects only a single HBA1 haplotype and a single HBA2 haplotype, it assumes that each haplotype is present in two copies, rather than reporting a deletion.
+This is to avoid reporting deletions in the relatively common case where both copies of HBA1 are identical and both copies of HBA2 are identical.

 ## Fields in the `json` file